wbailey/wbailey.github.io/source/_posts/2014-03-14-always-be-positive.markdown

 ### Positive Charge

-Regardless of whether you are a negatron or not it is important to acknowledge I recently joined GoPro and talked to my team about positive and negative personas.
-You can quickly tell which type of person you are by studying the words you choose to start a sentence in conversation.
+Regardless of whether you are a negatron or not it is important to acknowledge for the success of your team.
+How do you know if you are being negative?
+Actually you can tell what kind of person you are rather quickly by analyzing your choice of words to start a sentence in conversation.

-#### No but
+#### Yes and...